sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 Run a shell command directly on your phone.

 ### Use Selenium directly
 You can use Selenium directly if you need to use things that are not available through our commands.
+We use the NodeJS flavor of Selenium.

 You get a hold of the Selenium objects through the context.

 The *selenium.webdriver* is the Selenium [WebDriver public API object](https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index.html).
 And *selenium.driver* is the [instantiated version of the WebDriver](https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index_exports_WebDriver.html) driving the current version of the browser.

 Checkout this example to see how you can use them.